charmed-kubernetes/ceph-csi-operator/README.md

     $ tox -e unit

-This charm contains also functional tests which fully deploy `ceph-csi` charm along with `kubernets` and `ceph` cluster to test its functionality in real environment.
-There are few ways to run functional tests
+This charm contains also functional tests which fully deploy `ceph-csi` charm along with `kubernetes` and `ceph` cluster to test its functionality in a real environment.
+There are a few ways to run functional tests

     $ tox -e func                          # Deploys new juju model and runs tests
     $ tox -e func -- --model <model_name>  # Runs tests against existing model
     $ tox -e func -- --keep-models         # Does not tear down model after tests are done (usefull for debuging failing tests )

-**__NOTE:__** If the environment which runs functional tests is behind the http proxy, you must export `TEST_HTTPS_PROXY` environment variable.
-Otherwise the kubernetes might have problem with fetching of docker images.
+**__NOTE:__** If the environment which runs functional tests is behind a http proxy, you must export `TEST_HTTPS_PROXY` environment variable.
+Otherwise Kubernetes might have problem fetching docker images.
 Example:

     $ export TEST_HTTPS_PROXY=http://10.0.0.1:3128
     $ tox -e func